EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Background

 \subsection{Pillars of Foundation Modeling}

-In this section, we deconstruct the FM monolith into a set of universal, domain-agnostic building blocks/pillars.
-This set is minimally required for the systematic comparison of diverse existing EEG-FMs and to build new ones.
+In this section, we deconstruct the FM monolith into a set of universal, domain-agnostic building blocks or pillars.
+These pillars are minimally required to systematically compare diverse existing EEG-FMs and to build new ones.

 \textbf{Representation of input data:} EEG signals are acquired as a spatio-temporal data stream.
-Visual review of clinical EEGs is conducted primarily in this 'native' view.
-However, computational interpretation/analysis of EEGs can benefit from alternative, perhaps more informative, representations of raw data.
-For example, representing EEGs as a temporal stream of short spatio-spectral data segments (10s each) could make it easier for EEG-FMs to learn latent frequency patterns.
+Visual review of clinical EEGs is conducted primarily in this {\lq{native}\rq} view.
+However, the computational interpretation and analysis of EEGs can benefit from alternative, perhaps more informative, representations of raw data.
+For example, representing EEGs as a temporal stream of short spatio-spectral data segments (10s each) could make it easier for EEG-FMs to learn latent frequency patterns and multi-scale information.
 Alternatively, representing EEGs using spatial covariance matrices can make it easier to extract latent connectivity patterns.
-Broadly, the choice/format of data representation at the input stage may greatly influence the quality and semantics of learned latent representations\cite{neumann2021smart}.
-In biosignal domains where data are sampled from underlying physiological processes, constructing informative input data views may itself require significant offline transformations or even domain-specific modeling, such as inverse or source modeling\cite{michel2019eeg}.
-Without these offline efforts, data-driven learning of latent representations via FMs may be inefficient or suboptimal.
+Broadly, the choice of data representation at the input stage may greatly influence the quality and semantics of learned latent representations~\cite{neumann2021smart}.
+In biosignal domains where data are sampled from underlying physiological processes, constructing informative input data views may itself require significant offline transformations or even domain-specific modeling, such as inverse modeling~\cite{michel2019eeg}.
+Without these offline efforts, data-driven learning of latent representations via FMs may be infeasible.